Sweet Tooth

 Kwality Ice Cream

-When you want the traditional Indian ice cream known as kulfi, or maybe the cold drink falooda, there’s Kwality.
-At the chain’s three Houston-area locations, find flavors like Alphonso King Mango, and the wondrous kulfi falooda, made with rose, malai, and tukmaria (watercress seeds).
-You can go cone or cup, or again, pop it in a falooda with ingredients like basil seeds and vermicelli.
+When you want the traditional Indian kulfi, there’s Kwality.
+Flavors abound, including Alphonso King Mango and the wondrous kulfi falooda, made with rose, malai, and tukmaria (watercress seeds).
+Go cone, cup, or falooda, for a cold drink made with basil seeds and vermicelli.

 Kwality Ice Cream also has locations in Sugar Land and Richmond.